xconnor9896/year-2-capstone/README.md

-* The final week of the project will most likely consist of finishing touches and creating a markdown-friendly version of the SDLC.
+* The SDLC was updated and converted to markdown.
+Images will be added later.
+Email verification is also active.

+Week 9 and a half

+*  The final week of the project.
+Expected export to Vercel and conversion from school mongo to other mongo so that database can be accessed after we leave

 _Testing_